-Advanced Certificate At least 60 credits at Level 6 or above.
+At least 60 credits at Level 4 or above.

-University Certificate At least 60 credits at Level 4 or above.
+At least 60 credits at Level 5 or above.

-University Diploma At least 60 credits at Level 5 or above.
+At least 60 credits at Level 6 or above.

-- ii) The Awards of advanced certificate, university certificate and university diploma shall not be classified. - k) Certificates and Diplomas in Professional Development and Management Certificates and Diplomas - i) Certificates and Diplomas in Professional Development, Management Certificates and Management Diplomas are normally stand-alone Awards and are not available as lower alternative Awards to bachelor's degrees unless specified in programme requirements. - ii) Subject to any additional requirements specified in programme requirements approved by the Academic Board or under delegated authority, a Student must achieve the credit requirements indicated below in order to be eligible for the specified award:
+- ii) The awards of Advanced Certificates, University Certificates and University Diplomas shall not be classified. - m) Certificates and Diplomas in Professional Development and Management Certificates and Diplomas - i) Certificates and Diplomas in Professional Development, Management Certificates and Management Diplomas are normally stand-alone awards and are not available as lower alternative awards to bachelor's degrees unless specified in programme requirements. - j) Subject to any additional requirements specified in programme requirements approved by the Academic Board or under delegated authority, a student must achieve the credit requirements indicated below in order to be eligible for the specified award:

 Award Number of credits to be attempted

 Certificate in Professional Any 30 credits from UG modules

 Development

 Diploma in Professional Any 60 credits from UG modules

 Development

-Management Certificate, 60 credits from defined set
+Management Certificate, 60 credits from a defined set

 Management Diploma

-iii) The Awards of Certificate in Professional Development, Diploma in Professional Development, Management Certificate and Management Diploma, shall not be classified.
+- iii) The awards of Certificate in Professional Development, Diploma in Professional Development, Management Certificate and Management Diploma shall not be classified. - I) A Higher National Diploma/Certificate (HND/C) - A student studying a HND or HNC must achieve 105 credits in the year in order to progress